 \section{Introduction}

-In the brain, recurrent connectivity is indispensable and maintains dynamics, functions, and oscillations of the network~\cite{buzsaki2006rhythms}.
-As a brain-inspired computational model, spiking neural networks (SNNs) are well suited for processing spatiotemporal information ~\cite{maass1997networks}.
-In particular, recurrent spiking neural networks (RSNNs) can well mimic microcircuits in the biological brain and induce rich behaviors that are critical for memory formation and learning.
-Recurrence has been explored in conventional non-spiking artificial neural networks (ANNs) in terms of Long Short Term Memory (LSTM)~\cite{hochreiter1997long}, Echo State Networks (ESN)~\cite{jaeger2001echo}, Deep RNNs~\cite{graves2013speech}, Gated Recurrent Units (GRU)~\cite{cho2014learning}, and Legendre Memory Units (LMU)~\cite{voelker2019legendre}.
-While recurrence presents unique challenges and opportunities under the context of spiking neural networks, RSNNs are yet to be well explored.
+In the brain, recurrent connectivity is indispensable for maintaining dynamics, functions, and oscillations of the network~\citep{buzsaki2006rhythms}.
+As a brain-inspired computational model, spiking neural networks (SNNs) are well suited for processing spatiotemporal information~\citep{maass1997networks}.
+In particular, recurrent spiking neural networks (RSNNs) can mimic microcircuits in the biological brain and induce rich behaviors that are critical for memory formation and learning.
+Recurrence has been explored in conventional non-spiking artificial neural networks (ANNs) in terms of Long Short Term Memory (LSTM)~\citep{hochreiter1997long}, Echo State Networks (ESN)~\citep{jaeger2001echo}, Deep RNNs~\citep{graves2013speech}, Gated Recurrent Units (GRU)~\citep{cho2014learning}, and Legendre Memory Units (LMU)~\citep{voelker2019legendre}.
+While recurrence presents unique challenges and opportunities in the context of spiking neural networks, RSNNs are yet to be well explored.